mccright/PythonStuff/README.md

   * [getGHorgtree.py](https://github.com/mccright/FortifyStuff/blob/master/Scripts/getGHorgtree.py) is a model for extracting a list of files in tree format from non-public organization repositories.

 ### Get Accurate time from NTP Servers
 * [ntp.py](https://github.com/mccright/PythonStuff/blob/main/ntpTime/ntp.py) will [fetch accurate time from pool.ntp.org](https://github.com/mccright/PythonStuff/tree/main/ntpTime).
 I generally use this idiom for timestamps.
-Use of pool.ntp.org from inside your organization may be inappropriate or or it may be inaccessible (NTP may be blocked at your perimeter).
-Your organization may have an "internal" NTP server.
+Use of [pool.ntp.org](https://en.wikipedia.org/wiki/NTP_pool) from inside your organization may be inappropriate or or it may be inaccessible ([NTP](https://en.wikipedia.org/wiki/Network_Time_Protocol) may be blocked at your network perimeter).
+In that case, your organization may have an "internal" NTP server.
 If so, replace "pool.ntp.org" with your trusted server.

 ### getSomeIPInfo